 Understanding your purpose and what you hope to achieve helps you make the best decision for your business.
 And it helps you measure just how well you’re doing at meeting that goal.

 Start your wedding photography pricing by determining the goals of your business.
 Maybe you have no intention of quitting your day job.
 But you want to have a secondary source of income doing something you enjoy.
 Maybe you want to photograph weddings full time.
 Or maybe you want to photograph weddings along with portraits and other events.

 The more specific you are with your goals, the easier they are to measure.
 There’s nothing quite like that feeling of realizing you’ve met, or even exceeded, a goal.

 These goals can also change over time too.
 For example, in my first year photographing weddings, my goal was to save enough to have a robust gear kit.
 I still had a 9-5 job paying my bills.
 Setting concrete goals helps you keep the big picture in mind as you set your prices.

 12. Know Your Value

 Imagine you need a new smartphone.
 One option is $500, the other is $800.
 Which smartphone is better?
 Most will answer that the more expensive one is better.
 When you set wedding photography prices, you are also setting your value.

 In general, brides and grooms will assume the more expensive photographer is the better one.
-Yes, there are couples on a tight budget looking for good value, but setting prices too low will give you a brand identity similar to the cheap smartphone brands.
+Sure, there are couples on a tight budget looking for good value.
+But setting prices too low will give you a brand identity similar to the cheap smartphone brands.